MinderooFoundation/OceanOmics-amplicon-paper-analysis/docs/1_setup.md

 This is highly recommended, even though the `nextflow` pipeline can be executed without it. `Docker` guarantees reproducibility through version control.
 Please follow the instruction [here to install `docker`](https://docs.docker.com/engine/install/ubuntu/) for Ubuntu, or any operating system you work off.
 This step will require sudo/root/admin access, so if you do not have that, consult with your IT team.

-Alternatively, you can also use [singularity, with detailed installation isntructions here](https://docs.sylabs.io/guides/3.5/user-guide/quick_start.html)
+Alternatively, you can also use [singularity, with detailed installation instructions here.](https://docs.sylabs.io/guides/3.5/user-guide/quick_start.html)

 In case you do have sudo/root/admin access:
 ```zsh